-- Think about buying a company car with lower CO2 emissions.
+- Is it better to claim mileage and pay the cost of motoring yourself?
+If you do buy a car through the company, think about buying a company car with lower CO2 emissions.
 Taxation on company cars revolves around the CO2 emissions of the car: the higher the emission, the more tax you pay.
-For the next tax year the CO2 emission threshold has been lowered again, making it more tax efficient to run a company car with lower emissions.
-Or you could go electric.... - 2.
-Consider buying your own car instead of having a company car.
-There can be distinct advantages in running your own car instead of having a car provided by a company, but the calculations can be complex as they involve not only the car itself but also the possible reimbursement of fuel for business mileage.
+We can help, or use the calculator on our website. - 2.
+The calculations can be complex as they involve not only the car itself but also the possible reimbursement of fuel for business mileage.
 We can assist you with this calculation.